StFS/YummyBytes/README.md

 ![license](https://img.shields.io/github/license/StFS/YummyBytes)

-YummyBytes is a tiny Java library to convert between various byte size units.
+YummyBytes is a tiny Java library with no external dependencies to convert between various byte size units.

 It can also handle converting string representations of byte sizes such as "1 megabyte" or "3Gb" into representative Java objects.